Right-to-work law: U.S. states with right-to-work laws

 The territory of Guam also has right-to-work laws.

 Ohio allows employees to opt out from joining a union, but unions are allowed to charge a typically smaller fee for employees that opted out.
+In a 1958 referendum, voters in Ohio rejected right-to-work by 2,001,512 to 1,106,324 votes.
+Voters again rejected right-to-work by a similar margin in a 2011 veto referendum.

 Local or repealed laws

 Some states had right-to-work laws in the past, but repealed them or had them declared invalid.
 There are also some counties and municipalities located in states without right-to-work laws that have passed local laws to ban union security agreements.

 Delaware

 Seaford passed a right-to-work ordinance in 2018, despite the State Solicitor disputing the authority of local governments to do so under Delaware law.
 Later that year, the Delaware General Assembly blocked the municipal ordinance.

 Illinois

 Lincolnshire passed a local right-to-work ordinance, but it was struck down by the U.S. Seventh Circuit Court of Appeals.
 An appeal to the U.S. Supreme Court resulted in the case being vacated as being moot because in the intervening period Illinois had passed the Illinois Collective Bargaining Freedom Act to invalidate such local ordinances.

 In a 2022 referendum, voters in Illinois approved a state constitutional amendment establishing a right to collective bargaining.
 The amendment also prevents any future state legislature or local government from passing a right-to-work law.